will98nicholson/User-Directory/README.md

 ## Description
-This is a React application that allows users to search for specific employees from a large dataset returned by an API
+This is a React application that allows users to live-search for specific employees from a large dataset returned by an API

 ### Technology Used